 The resilience and proliferation of these organizations are puzzling because their objectives and methods are far more radical than the people they claim to represent.
 Surveys and available evidence show that the vast majority of Africans oppose violent extremism and terrorism.
-Yet, al-Qaeda-linked groups, Islamic State affiliates, and other violent extremist groups continue to attract recruits and financing, shrewdly exploiting opportunities created by state fragility, exclusionary governance, and local conflicts.
-In areas where they have managed to control territory, groups such as the Islamic State in West Africa Province have focused on delivering basic forms of governance and social services to the rural population of the Lake Chad area.
-In other theaters where they have not successfully supplanted the state, VEOs exploit and stoke political instability, inter-communal tensions, and socioeconomic grievances.
-The growth and expansion of violent extremist organizations in the Sahel, Lake Chad Basin, and East Africa illustrate that their resilience and power stem not just from their violent activity, but also from their ability to supplant local governments as service providers and arbiters of social order.
+Yet, al-Qaedalinked groups, Islamic State affiliates, and other violent extremist groups continue to attract recruits and financing, shrewdly exploiting opportunities created by state fragility, exclusionary governance, and local conflicts.
+In areas where they have managed to control territory, groups such as al-Shabaab have focused on delivering basic forms of governance and social services to the population in areas of central and southern Somalia.
+In other theaters where they have not successfully supplanted the state, VEOs exploit and stoke political instability, inter-communal tensions, and socio-economic grievances.
+The growth and expansion of violent extremist organizations in the Sahel, Coastal West Africa, Lake Chad Basin, the eastern Democratic Republic of Congo, northern Mozambique, and East Africa illustrate that their resilience and power stem not just from their violent activity, but also from their ability to supplant local governments as service providers and arbiters of social order.

-To generate new results in the struggle against violent extremism, policy makers, security officials and practitioners must rethink existing assumptions and methods.
+To generate new results in the struggle against violent extremism, policymakers, security officials, and practitioners must rethink existing assumptions and methods.
 This necessity of reexamining and replacing failed methods and paradigms is immediately evident in the emerging consensus among multiple African stakeholders that preventing and countering violent extremism requires population-centric strategies that include communities and build partnerships among a wide range of actors.
 To defeat extremists, security forces must therefore adapt their methods to carefully cooperate with local authorities, including service providers, traditional leaders, community defense groups, and civil society organizations.
-This is a testament to the growing recognition of the peril of treating community-oriented approaches to preventing, mitigating, and countering violent extremism as a distraction-instead of a necessary, strategic complement-to traditional security approaches.
+This is a testament to the growing recognition of the peril of treating community-oriented approaches to preventing, mitigating, and countering violent extremism as a distraction, instead of a necessary, strategic complement to traditional security approaches.

 - What VEOs are operating in your country and region?
-How have these organizations affected the security environment in which you work? - What concrete and practical measures can African nations take, working at the national, regional, and international levels, to better counter VEOs on the continent? - What should be the role of strategic leadership and security sector leaders to countering violent extremism?
+How have these organizations affected the security environment in which you work? - What concrete and practical measures can African nations take, working at the national, regional, and international levels, to better counter VEOs on the continent? - What should be the role of strategic leadership and security sector leaders in countering violent extremism?

 The Africa Center for Strategic Studies.
-"Deaths Linked to Militant Islamist Violence in Africa Continue to Spiral."
-The Africa Center for Strategic Studies.
-January 29, 2024. https://africacenter.org/spotlight/mig2024-deaths-militant-islamist-violence-africa-rise/
+"Militant Islamist Groups in Africa Sustain High Pace of Lethality."
+Infographic.
+Washington: Africa Center for Strategic Studies.
+18 February 2025. https://africacenter.org/spotlight/mig2025-militant-islamist-groups-in-africa/